bytedance/monoio/README.md

 You can find more example code in `examples` of this repository.

 ## Limitations
-1. Since we rely on io_uring, currently monoio depends on Linux 5.6 or later.
-Epoll or other multiplex I/O will be supported soon.
+1. On Linux 5.6 or newer, Monoio can use uring or epoll as io driver.
+On lower versions of Linux, it can only run in epoll mode.
+On macOS, kqueue can be used.
+Other platforms are currently not supported.
 2. Monoio can not solve all problems.
 If the workload is very unbalanced, it may cause performance degradation than Tokio since CPU cores may not be fully utilized.

 ## Contributors